anujyog1/CalorieCounter/README.md

-Sure, I'll remove the "Calorie Logging" feature from the README.

 # CalorieCounter

 CalorieCounter is a simple Python-based application designed to help users track their daily caloric intake.
 It is built using Streamlit, providing an easy-to-use interface for monitoring calories.